-Between Tracey and me, we’ve been to London nine times.
+Between Tracey and I, we've been to London nine times.

 It can be a challenge to find the right accommodation at the right price in London so I thought we'd put this post together for you.
 Think of it as a companion piece to Affordable London!
 32 free and low-cost tips.
 While “Affordable London” is a a budget post many of the tips will be of interest to luxury travelers as well.